inertialeddy/VO63-gotm/README.md

 rainrate = Precipitation (mm/hr)

-The latent heat flux and rainrate are converted into evaporative and precipitative fluxes, respectively, in the file mixing_vertical.f90.
-Inside mixing_vertical.f90 the variable 'evap_flux' holds the evaporative flux and 'precip_flux' holds the precipitation flux.
+The latent heat flux and rainrate are converted into evaporative and precipitative fluxes, respectively, in the file heat_and_salt_flux.f90.
+Inside this file, the variable 'evap_flux' holds the evaporative flux and 'precip_flux' holds the precipitation flux.